 “Repeatedly,” explains Foundation Executive Director, Margaret G. Dowd, “we hear from scientists that it was the Foundation's support at crucial times in their careers that allowed them to stay in lupus research.
 We're very proud of that.”

 “We have new investigators going very far back into our history as an organization,” explains Foundation President Richard K. DeScherer.
 “And look where they've come since then.”

-Every year, the new investigators and mentors come together to update each other on their work and build collaborations.
+Every year, the new investigators and mentors come together at the national Lupus Research Institute Forum for Discovery annual conference to update each other on their work and build collaborations.

 Venkatesh Jeganathan, PhD; Ramalingam Bethunaickan, PhD; Ann M. Haberman, PhD